 When should you start taking a prenatal vitamin?

-So when should you start taking a prenatal vitamin?
 “Any time you are contemplating pregnancy or could be pregnant, start taking a prenatal vitamin once a day,” suggests Lee.
 “Generally, we recommend taking a prenatal starting at least one month before conception, and ideally three months [before].”

 What are the potential side effects of a prenatal vitamin?